Skip to content

 visualizeboolWhether to visualize the output predictions.False

-embedlist, optionalA list of feature vectors/embeddings to return.None
+embedlist, optionalA list of layer indices to return embeddings from.None

 **kwargsAnyAdditional keyword arguments for model configuration.required